UtrechtUniversity/streetview-greenery/README.md

 ## Description

-The base idea of this package is to download panorama (or other) pictures of living/working area's and compute the greenness of that area.
+The base idea of this package is to download street view panorama (or other) pictures and compute measures of greenness.
 The first step is to do a segmentation analysis: assigning object classes to individual pixels.
 The second step is to convert these segmented pictures into a measure of greenness.
-The last step is to compute a map from individiual greenness measures.
+The last step is to create a map from individiual greenness measures.

 ## Example maps